 The Biker’s Wave

 Though this may be considered a form of acknowledgment to other riders, there are also unwritten rules on how the wave should be done.
 There is always this one guy who just wants to show off in front of his friends when he waves at another rider.
 He gets in front and then slows down just so that it would look like he’s having an intense conversation with them when they pass by him.
-Sometimes, motorcyclists will try to copy each other’s motorcycle waves; but since everyone has their different styles, you can’t really mimic it well.
+Sometimes, motorcyclists will try to copy a motorcycle wave from others; but since everyone has their different styles, you can’t really mimic it well.

 Who Initiated The Biker’s Wave?

-Though the actual history of this wave remains unknown, some claim that the wave was initiated by William Harley and Arthur Davidson of Harley-Davidson during the company’s early days.
+Though the actual history of this wave remains unknown, some claim that the wave was initiated by Arthur Davidson and William Harley of Harley Davidson during the company’s early days.
 Since then, many motorcycle enthusiasts have taken upon it.
 There are even people who will wave to motorcycles that look similar to theirs just because of the color scheme of the bike.
 Sounds crazy, right?
 Apparently not for some people.

-Some sources state that this wave was a form of respect shown to veterans for their service.
-However, there are no indications that WWII veterans, who may have the first wave initiated, were involved in motorcycling.
-So, it would be safe to say that this theory is just a bit of historical speculation.
+Some sources state that the biker wave originated as a form of respect shown to veterans for their service.
+However, there are no indications that WWII veterans, who may have initiated the first motorcycle wave that is the V-salute—now known as the peace sign, were involved in motorcycling.
+So, it would be safe to say that this theory of inventing a peace sign is just a bit of historical speculation.